 Just before leaving Los Angeles my uncle arranged a meeting between he and his old friend cowboy western author Louis L'Amour taking me along, after which then, we headed north so he could visit another old friend, Franklin Merrell-Wolff, who lived along the eastern slopes of the High Sierras.
 After he visited Merrell-Wolff we headed east toward New Mexico with plans to cross the Colorado River over Hoover Dam.
 In conversation it came up that the construction of the dam had stopped torrential floods downstream that had transpired since time immemorial.
-As we traveled I told him about a great story in a Gene Autry comic book I read as a kid called "The Ship in the Desert" (issue #52, June 1951) and an even better one in an Uncle Scrooge comic called The Seven Cities of Cibola (issue #7, September 1954) wherein wrecked Spanish galleons had been found in the desert in both stories, and, as near as I could remember, both were associated with an old Colorado River channel covered and uncovered by flash floods or some such thing leading to the Salton Sea.
+As we traveled along, drawing from my heavily injected academic background brimming with in-depth encyclopedic and intellectual knowledge, information and data, I told him about a great story I read as a kid in a Gene Autry comic book called "The Ship in the Desert" (issue #52, June 1951) and an even better one in an Uncle Scrooge comic called The Seven Cities of Cibola (issue #7, September 1954) wherein wrecked Spanish galleons had been found in the desert in both stories, and, as near as I could remember, both were associated with an old Colorado River channel covered and uncovered by flash floods or some such thing leading to the Salton Sea.

 Then, out of the blue suddenly things changed.
 Only a short distance south of the little speedtrap town of Searchlight, Nevada he began slowing down looking off to the east.
 His eyes glazed over and out of nowhere he no longer wanted to chase down ancient river channels and desert marooned Spanish galleons, but instead, he wanted to go to the east side of the river.
 Rather than doubling back to Hoover Dam we continued south to Davis Dam.